Orbifold Hamiltonian Floer theory for global quotients: Flow category generalities

 and that there are strictly associative boundary face maps (the $\bfg$'s in the superscripts are omitted for simplicity)

 We also need a continuous map so that the analogue of \eqref{eq:vdimsum} holds.
 We further insist that $\Pi$ acts strictly, via stratified homeomorphisms

 for $a\in \Pi$ and $p,q\in \cP$.

-\begin{remark} When it comes to Hamiltonian Floer theory, \eqref{eq:monoaction} is achieved by considering a monotone family of Hamiltonian functions.
+\begin{remark} When it comes to Hamiltonian Floer theory, \eqref{eq:monoaction} (and its later cousin \eqref{eq:monoaction2}) is achieved by considering a monotone family of Hamiltonian functions.
 At the cost of shifting one of the two Hamiltonians by a constant, which has the effect of changing the action (and integralized action) by a constant, we are able to construct a monotone family from one to the other. \end{remark}

 We also need to consider a $1$-parameter family of flow bimodules.
 The presentation below is a slight modification of \cite[Section 4.6.1]{BX}.
 Let $\scrB$ and $\scrB'$ be two flow bimodules from $\cM$ to $\cM'$.
 Denote the poset which $\scrB_{pp'}$ is modelled on by $\bA_{pp'}^{\scrB}=\bA_{pp'}$, and similarly for $\scrB_{pp'}'$.
 Let $\bA^{hmtp}_{pp'}= \bA_{pp'}^{\scrB} \sqcup \bA_{pp'}^{hmtp, \circ} \sqcup \bA_{pp'}^{\scrB'}$, where $\bA_{pp'}^{hmtp, \circ}=\bA_{pp'}$.
 The partial ordering on $\bA^{hmtp}_{pp'}$ is generated the partial orderings on $\bA_{pp'}^{\scrB}$, $\bA_{pp'}^{hmtp, \circ}$ and $\bA_{pp'}^{\scrB}$ individually together with $\alpha^{hmtp, \circ} > \alpha^{\scrB}$ and $\alpha^{hmtp, \circ} > \alpha^{\scrB'}$ if $\alpha^{\scrB}, \alpha^{hmtp, \circ}, \alpha^{\scrB'}$ are $\alpha$'s in $\bA_{pp'}^{\scrB}$, $\bA_{pp'}^{hmtp, \circ}$ and $\bA_{pp'}^{\scrB'}$ respectively.
 With respect to this partial ordering, there is a unique maximal element $\alpha=(pp', \mathbf{0}) \in \alpha^{hmtp, \circ}$.
 Let $\partial^+ \bA^{hmtp}_{pp'}=\bA_{pp'}^{\scrB}$ and $\partial^- \bA^{hmtp}_{pp'}=\bA_{pp'}^{\scrB'}$.
 For any $\alpha \in \bA_{pp'}^{hmtp, \circ}$, $\partial^{\alpha} \bA^{hmtp}_{pp'}$ consists of elements that are less than or equal to $\alpha$ so we have $\partial^{\alpha} \bA^{hmtp}_{pp'}=\partial^{\alpha} \bA_{pp'}^{\scrB} \sqcup \partial^{\alpha} \bA_{pp'}^{hmtp, \circ} \sqcup \partial^{\alpha} \bA_{pp'}^{\scrB'}$.
 For example, when $\alpha=(pqp',\bfh)$, we have